Eon222/eddie-rpg/README.md

-# eddie-rpg
+# Eddie background

-This is a simple web page (not finished), for a RPG game caracter.
+This is a simple web page (not finished), for a RPG game called Ordem Paranormal.